 - Action: ‘outbound link’

-- Label: as label you can use the link again or put a another link name that will help you to distinguish this link for others
+- Label: a label, you can use the link again or put another link name that will help you to distinguish this link for others

 - true – means that a click on this link should not impact the bounce rate of the page.

-After adapting this code to your own outbound links, you could use the code to track many different events:
+After adopting this code to your own outbound links, you could use the code to track many different events: